-Your rabbit may suddenly start to limp if they have fractured (broken) their leg.
+Your rabbit may suddenly start to limp if they have fractured (broken) its leg.
 This may be an obvious reason for limping in rabbits but it is also a very serious one.
 Rabbits can jump off of high surfaces or out of your arms while holding them and land too hard on their legs causing a fracture.
 This is a common occurrence with small children who try to carry their rabbits.
 The rabbit may struggle and fall or jump and land incorrectly causing a fractured leg.
-If you suspect your rabbit has broken their leg get them to the exotics vet as soon as possible for treatment.
+If you suspect your rabbit has broken its leg, get it to the exotics vet as soon as possible for treatment.

-Another reason a fracture could occur is from your rabbit's leg getting stuck in something like their cage bars.
+Another reason a fracture could occur is from your rabbit's leg getting stuck in something such as its cage bars.
 Hay hoppers and inappropriately sized cage bar spacing are the usual culprits as are ramps in their cages and floor vents in your home.
 Make sure your rabbit's leg cannot slip into or through any of these items that are in their environment.

-More commonly known as "Bumblefoot", pododermatitis is a foot infection that can occur in rabbits (and rats).
+More commonly known as "Bumblefoot," pododermatitis is a foot infection that can occur in rabbits (and rats).
 This type of problem can be very painful and cause your rabbit to limp.
-You will notice redness, sores, hair loss and perhaps even scabbing or oozing on their feet or hocks (ankles).
-Bumblefoot in rabbits can be caused by a number of factors.
-Some reasons for bumblefoot include your rabbit being overweight and putting too much pressure on their feet and hocks which causes sores that subsequently become infected, dirty environments that cause persistent moisture on the feet and hocks, rough surfaces like metal wires that your rabbit has no relief from, your rabbit sitting in their dirty litterbox for extended amounts of time, and sedentary rabbits that sit for prolonged periods of time without much exercise.
+You will notice redness, sores, hair loss, and perhaps even scabbing or oozing on their feet or hocks (ankles).
+Bumblefoot in rabbits can be caused by several factors.
+Some reasons for bumblefoot include your rabbit being overweight and putting too much pressure on their feet and hocks, which causes sores that subsequently become infected, dirty environments that cause persistent moisture on the feet and hocks, rough surfaces like metal wires that your rabbit has no relief from, your rabbit sitting in their dirty litterbox for extended amounts of time, and sedentary rabbits that sit for prolonged periods of time without much exercise.

 Bumblefoot can be treated in a variety of ways depending on the severity of it but it usually involves antibiotics, pain medications and correcting the reason for the problem.